carlosdavidepto/godic/README.md

 In terms of engineering, the generated code combines the only the minimum number of patterns necessary for a useful DIC:

-- Factory/Builder: to abstract the complexity of producing an object
+- Factory/Builder: to abstract the complexity of producing an instance
-- ServiceLocator:
+- Service Locator: to easily locate produced instances

 # Status